crtarsorg/istinomer-proveri-me/README.md

 ### Testing the extension in your browser
-- Install the extension manually in your browser
+Install the extension manually in your browser
-   #for chrome
+For chrome
    1. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
    2. Enable Developer mode by ticking the checkbox in the upper-right corner.
    3. Click on the "Load unpacked extension..." button.